 Configure bindings for the orchestration by binding the orchestration to the appropriate send and receive ports and host, or remove these bindings from the orchestration.

 Configure message tracking for the orchestration.

 Enlist the orchestration to the appropriate host or unenlist the orchestration from the host.

 Start or stop the orchestration so that it starts or stops processing messages.

 You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the WMI Class Reference in the UI guidance and Developers reference.
+For information about using WMI, see the WMI Class Reference in the UI guidance and developers API namespace reference.